Skip links

 Benign Skin Lesion

-Benign skin lesion is a non-cancerous skin abnormality or growth that can occur anywhere on the body.
-Most of the time, these lesions are harmless and do not require treatment unless they cause symptoms such as discomfort or itching.
+A benign skin lesion is a non-cancerous skin abnormality or growth that can appear anywhere on the body.
+In most cases, these lesions are not harmful and may not require treatment unless they lead to symptoms like discomfort or itching.

 Types of Benign Skin Lesion